 “In physical terms, you may now be experiencing discomfort during intercourse.
 This is caused by the decrease in oestrogen which had previously kept the walls of the vagina healthy and lubricated.
 Lower levels of this hormone can now make those walls dry and irritated which can make things painful.
 Surveys show that a very large percentage of women find sex painful and the majority of those find this causes a low sex drive which can then negatively impact upon their relationships.”

 Dr Goodwin also writes about the night sweats that can make a good night’s sleep a thing of the past for many women.
 And who wants sex when you’d far rather be nodding off!
+That’s a menopause libido killer right there.

 My perimenopause sex life

-I had heard about all of the above, but there was one thing I wasn’t prepared for because I’d never heard of it: a surge in my libido in the peri-perimenopause phase.
+I had heard about all of the above, but there was one thing I wasn’t prepared for because I’d never heard of it: A surge in my menopause libido in the peri-perimenopause phase.
 I’m talking about a libido so high I felt like stereotypical 20 year-old man, looking to have sex with anyone I found attractive, at any time.
 I called it the ‘Sex Surge®’ because it felt very much like an electrical surge, a sudden burst of sexual energy in my system that sometimes threatened to blow my circuits.
 Ringing any bells with anyone?

 Increased sex drive in perimenopause